 Curing and Finishing Your Nails.

-Apply the activator using the same strokes as you would apply a regular nail polish.
+Apply the activator using the same strokes as you would apply a regular DND polish.
 Let it dry for about five seconds on the nails.
 Apply a second coat and wait for another five seconds for it to dry.

 Then, you will need to file the nail edges to dull and let them take on a new shape.
 A soft grid file will just be fine as you work on the exposed edges and sides of each nail.